HMS Endymion (1865): Construction

 Endymion was the last wooden frigate built at Deptford.
 Her keel was laid down on 20 October 1860.
 She was built on the same slip that had been vacated by the launch of HMS Newcastle.
 On 1 February 1862, construction of Endymion was suspended on the orders of the Admiralty, although the Admiralty later decided that she would be completed.
 Construction restarted on 7 February 1864.
 Her engines and boilers were transported from Deptford to Sheerness in October 1865 on board HMS Dee and HMS Monkey.
-She was launched on 18 November 1865, and was then towed by the steamships Locust, Monkey and Widgeon to Woolwich, where they awaited for the tide before Endymion was towed to Sheerness for completion.
+She was launched on 18 November 1865, in front of a crowd of 10,000 people.
+She was then towed by the steamships Locust, Monkey and Widgeon to Woolwich, where they awaited for the tide before Endymion was towed to Sheerness for completion.
 Endymion was launched by Miss Ffrench, the daughter of Major Ffrench of the 74th (Highland) Regiment of Foot.
 A crowd of 40,000 people was present.

 By January 1866, Endymion was ready to have her lower masts fitted, following which her bottom was to be coppered.
 She was designed to take 36 (later 30) guns, which were intended to comprise twenty-two 32-pounder smooth-bore and eight 64-pounder rifled muzzle-loading guns.
 However she was completed with four 100-pounder, rifled muzzle-loading guns (weight 125 Cwt/6,350 kg each), fourteen 8-inch guns (65 Cwt/3,302 kg each), located on the maindeck; and nine 110-pounder breech-loading guns (82 Cwt/6,166 kg each) located on the upper deck.
 In August, it was reported that Endymion was then being fitted with three 110-pounder Armstrongs guns, four 6½-ton/100-pounder and fourteen 8-inch guns.